What is the Illinois Homestead Exemption?

 You can apply this protection to a house, condo, mobile home, co-op, or any property that you utilize as your primary residence.
 It also applies to money you make from the sale of your primary residence.

-This protection can be particularly important when a homeowner files for Chapter 7, as a major concern is being allowed to keep the house and not having to sell it to pay off creditors.
+This protection can be particularly important when a homeowner files for Chapter 7.
+Many people in this position are concerned about if they will be allowed to keep their house of if they will be forced to sell it to pay off creditors.

 Illinois also has exemptions for property taxes, but they are entirely unrelated to bankruptcy laws.